-The side effects of chemotherapy depend on the type of chemotherapy.
+The side effects of chemotherapy (chemo) depend on the type of chemo.
 They also depend on the amount given.
 Side effects can be planned for and managed.
 This will help reduce them and give the best possible experience for the person getting chemo.

 Each person's health profile and diagnosis are different.
-His or her reaction to treatment is different, too.
+Their reaction to treatment is different, too.
 You may not have side effects.
 Or they may be mild or severe.
 Talk with your cancer care team about the possible side effects of treatment before the treatment starts.

 These are the most common symptoms of bone marrow suppression.
-But symptoms may occur a bit differently in each person.
+But symptoms may be a bit different for each person.

 Symptoms of a low red blood cell count may include: